heyhusn/ScholarAI-App/README.md

 - Some flows are animation-heavy on purpose to make the app feel responsive and polished.
 - The Android client currently expects the backend URL to be set explicitly, so keep that aligned whenever you move between local, emulator, and public deployments.

-## License

-No license file was present in the repository at the time this README was written.
-Add your preferred license if you want one published here.